(Cancer of the Testicle; Cancer, Testicular; Seminoma; Germinoma)

 - A dull ache in the lower abdomen or groin

-- Fluid in the scrotum that appears suddenly
+- Sudden appearance of fluid in the scrotum

 - Pain or discomfort in a testicle or in the scrotum